IgniteUI/igniteui-xplat-docs/doc/en/components/editors/date-picker.md

 ---------|------|------------
 `IconColor` | string | Changes the color of the calendar button.
 `AllowTextInput`  |  bool   |  The date picker's value can be typed-in and modified by toggling this property to true.
-`DateFormat` | enum | Defaults to DateShort eg. 'mm/dd/yyyy'.
-When set to DateLong, the date displayed in the editor will appear as eg. Wednesday, April 14, 2021.
+`DateFormat` | enum | Defaults to DateShort e.g. 'mm/dd/yyyy'.
+When set to DateLong, the date displayed in the editor will appear as e.g. Wednesday, April 14, 2021.
 `FirstDayOfWeek` | enum | Defaults to Sunday.
-A given day of the week will be used as the first day in each weekly row of the calendar. eg. Monday through Sunday.
+A given day of the week will be used as the first day in each weekly row of the calendar, e.g. Monday through Sunday.
-`FormatString` | string  | When DateShort is used, the date's format can be configured eg. 'dd/mm/yyyy'.
+`FormatString` | string  | When DateShort is used, the date's format can be configured e.g. 'dd/mm/yyyy'.
 Note, if the `DateFormat`'s DateLong and `FormatString` are set then the `DateFormat` is ignored.
 `Label`  |  string | Displays custom text above the date in the top-left corner of the Date Picker.
 `MinDate` | DateTime | Restricts earlier dates from being selected or viewed.
 `MaxDate` | DateTime | Restricts later dates from being selected or viewed.